kinit-sk/LLM-div-incts/README.md

 # Effects of diversity incentives on sample diversity and downstream model performance in LLM-based text augmentation

-This is data for the paper: ["Effects of diversity incentives on sample diversity and downstream model performance in LLM-based text augmentation"](https://arxiv.org/abs/2401.06643)
+This is data for the paper: ["Effects of diversity incentives on sample diversity and downstream model performance in LLM-based text augmentation"](https://arxiv.org/abs/2401.06643) published at [ACL'24](https://2024.aclweb.org/) main.

 ## Abstract